rvounik/frontend2/README.md

 __Stylesheets__

-The root component imports common .scss declarations like colours and typography.
-While this does not follow the root-container pattern per se, it allows you to have global CSS together with specific CSS defined in your components.
+The root component imports common CSS declarations like colours and typography.
+While this does not follow the root-container pattern per se, it allows you to have global CSS together with the specific CSS defined in your components.
 It is also much easier to write client-specific CSS code in the future.

 The presentational component and (optionally) its children import their own CSS declarations from the